 Our team in Geneva provides assistance to clients on a wide range of complex topics before the WTO and other international organizations, including the World Health Organization (WHO), which increasingly touch upon trade and investment law and policy.
 Our practitioners have direct experience with these organizations, and have handled high-level policy advocacy projects for clients.

 Our EU Life Sciences team is led by Maurits Lugard, a former legal counsel in the European Commission (Legal Service and DG Enterprise) with extensive experience in a broad range of EU life sciences regulatory issues.
-Our team also includes Kristina Nordlander, an EU competition and regulatory practitioner with experience in antitrust, regulatory and contractual issues relevant to the pharmaceutical sector, including parallel trade and REACH compliance, Maarten Meulenbelt, who focuses his practice on EU regulatory affairs, litigation and competition law issues affecting the life sciences sector in Europe, and Vincenzo Salvatore, former Head of Legal Service at the European Medicines Agency, who provides strategic counseling on the EU’s legal process regulating all aspects of the pharmaceutical industry, including enforcement issues, and data protection issues.
+Our team also includes Kristina Nordlander, an EU competition and regulatory practitioner with experience in antitrust, regulatory and contractual issues relevant to the pharmaceutical sector, including parallel trade and REACH compliance and Maarten Meulenbelt, who focuses his practice on EU regulatory affairs, litigation and competition law issues affecting the life sciences sector in Europe.

-- Sidley is ranked in the highest tier of EU Regulatory practices by Legal 500 EMEA, with particular mention of the firm’s strength in the areas of food, environment (“Clients comment that Sidley Austin LLP delivers ‘very good value, and understands the issues and the wider implications’.
+- Sidley is ranked in the highest tier of EU Regulatory practices by The Legal 500 EMEA 2015, with particular mention of the firm’s strength in the areas of food, environment (“Clients comment that Sidley Austin LLP delivers ‘very good value, and understands the issues and the wider implications’.
 It boasts an impressive client base.”), and pharmaceuticals and biotechnology.